Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

 These are considered to be unique in each CFG fragment (assigning the same register twice in the same CFG may only occur in unrelated program paths) and in the complete CFG, too.
 The numbers given are only notational.

-TODO(maybe we do need phi-nodes in the end?)

 We introduce a special kind of `eval` nodes, represented in dashed lines, to connect CFG fragments into bigger fragments.
 `eval x` here means that this node must be replaced with a whole fragment associated with `x`.
 When this replacement is performed, the value produced by `eval` is the same value that the meta-register `$result` holds in the corresponding fragment.